AnaMaria2019/data-vis-spotify-songs-dataset/README.md

 ## Data Visualization
-This section was dedicated completely to highlighting the look of our data.
+This section was dedicated completely to highlighting the look of our data by illustrating using either static or nice interactive plots.

 We first started with some statiscs that interested us, for example how the music industry increased over the years and what are the most popular music genres.

+Some of our plots are:
 ![nr-songs-per-year](https://user-images.githubusercontent.com/48510687/168493691-b22c5a04-03cd-47ed-b417-9e2fd443e4fa.PNG)

 ![music-genres-pie-plot-interactive](https://user-images.githubusercontent.com/48510687/168493710-9a2ae0ed-33aa-4784-aaef-7397553ad7bc.png)